-The venue was the stunning private members club binary options robot blog in Royal Exchange Square.
+The venue was the stunning private members club binary option trading no minimum in Royal Exchange Square.
 Claire chose 29 not only because she is a member but to reflect the transition the Chamber has experienced over the last two years whilst she’s been at the helm, as President.
 There’s no denying it’s been a tough two years trading.
 However, a refreshed and strengthened Board, led by a young female, entrepreneurial president has had a positive impact.
 With Stuart Patrick as the new chief executive and the shiny, brand-new commercial director, Richard Muir – keen as mustard, Richard attended the reception the day before he started – the Chamber is fighting-fit and making a positive difference for Glasgow.
 The fight for the reinstatement of the Glasgow Airport Rail Link is a testament to the collective voice and strength of position the chamber plays within ‘Team Glasgow’.

 It was the type of night where competitors stood side-by-side, catching up on the year gone by, sharing stories of success and congratulating each other for still being in business!
 Collaboration was plain for all to see with deals being done and relationships strengthened for 2010.
 A lot of talk, conviviality and drinking ensured there were few sore heads the next day!

 The Cammy Leon Gallery, which ‘popped-up’ in November was a HUGE success!
 We created a multi-media installation here at Dunning Towers and introduced lots of clever and talented people to OTHER clever and talented people.